alliance-genome/agr_curation/README.md

 Once published, github actions kicks in and the release will get deployed to the appropriate environments.
 Completion of these deployments is reported in the #a-team-code slack channel.
-After receiving a successful deployment notification, continue the remaining steps described in the [deployment section](#Deploying-to-beta-or-production).
+After receiving a successful deployment notification, continue the remaining steps described in the [additional deployment steps section](#additional-deployment-steps).

 ## Loading Data